CrossRef/event-data-user-guide/docs/data/ids-and-urls.md

 DOIs can be assigned to books and book chapters, articles and figures.
 Each Agent will do its job as accurately as possible, with minimal cleaning-up, which could affect interpretation.

-This means that if someone tweets the DOI for a figure within an article, we will record that figure's DOI.
-If they tweet the landing page URL for that figure, we will do our best to match it to a DOI.
+This means that if someone Tweets the DOI for a figure within an article, we will record that figure's DOI.
+If they Tweet the landing page URL for that figure, we will do our best to match it to a DOI.
 Depending on the method used, and what the publisher landing page tells us, we may match the article's DOI or the figure's DOI.

 Sometimes two pages may claim to be about the same DOI.
 This could happen if a publisher runs two different sites about the same content.
 It's also possible that a landing page has no DOI metadata, so we can't match it to an Event.